eekcoopuw/jobmon/docsource/workflow.rst

 (i.e. WorkflowRun generation).
 Tasks can be added to the TaskDag and their upstream/downstream connections to other Tasks can be specified.
 After specifying the shape of the Dag, the user should call Workflow.execute().
-At this point, the TaskDag + WorkflowArgs are consdiered frozen (hashed) so that they can be considered (compared) in the case of a pause/resume cycle.
+At this point, the TaskDag + WorkflowArgs are frozen (i.e. hashed + locked) so that they can be used to search for previous WorkflowRuns in the case of a pause/resume cycle.

 If the WorkflowArgs + TaskDag that define a Workflow already point to an existing Workflow that is incomplete when the user calls "execute()," the user must decide (via interactive prompt) (TBD... we could potentially do this intelligently) whether to:

 - Resume the Workflow by creating a new WorkflowRun